actions-marketplace-validations/pdreker_elastic-ingest-test-action/README.md

 ### `testdir`

-Directory containing the pipeline and test definitions.
-Pipeline files are all file matching `pipe*.json`, tests are all files matching `test*.json``
+Directory containing the test definitions.
+All files in this folder are automatically tested against the specified pipeline inside the respective file.

 ## Outputs